The July column, in memory of the dead of 1830

 Architect Joseph-Louis Duc raised this column (colonne de Juillet in French) in 1830, in order to commemorate people who died during the Trois-Glorieuses ("The Three Glorious Day").

 When they raised the column in 1839, what a mess!
-They put it in a cart, drew by horses: those one, more stubborn than a mule, refused to move.
+They put it in a cart, drawn by horses: those ones, more stubborn than a mule, refused to move.
 Bad luck!
 Strollers decided to push themselves the column... to the Bastille square!